Coronavirus: Schools, children and families

 If you require further advice, please contact the National COVID-19 Helpline (0800 028 2816).

-Deputy First Minister John Swinney announced on Tuesday 8 December that next year's Higher and Advanced Higher examinations have been cancelled.
+Deputy First Minister John Swinney announced on Tuesday 8 December 2020 that the 2021 Higher and Advanced Higher examinations have been cancelled.
 Perth & Kinross Council remains committed to providing the best educational experience for all of our children and young people.

 All of our school staff have worked extremely hard throughout the pandemic in very different and unusual circumstances and will continue to do so in the face of each new challenge.

-If you are in receipt of a qualifying benefit (listed below), your child currently receives free school meals, and you received a school clothing grant over the summer holiday period, you do not need for you to contact us - a payment will be made automatically to you.
+If you were in receipt of a qualifying benefit (listed below), your child received free school meals as at 24 June 2021, and you received a school clothing grant during school session 2020/21, you do not need to contact us - a payment will be made automatically to you.
 Education and Children's Services will contact parents directly where bank account details are not currently held.
-If you are in receipt of a qualifying benefit for free school meals but did not receive a school clothing grant, please contact us via email.
+If you are in receipt of a qualifying benefit for free school meals but did not receive a school clothing grant, please contact us at ECSSchools@pkc.gov.uk.

 Qualifying benefits are: